cosfer2804/Projects-Repository/CitiBike/README.md

 ## Tools and methods

 ### Trello - using agile method (Kanban)

 Trello is a visual work management tool.
-I used trello to organize and manage the activities, I divided the activities into four main groups: goal, to do, doing, done.
+I used trello to organize and manage the activities.
+The activities were divided into four main groups: goal, to do, doing, and done.

 ### Tableau

 Tableau is a visual analytics engine that makes it easier to create interactive visual analytics in the form of dashboards.
 The main use of tableau was to visualize and deep dive in the data to find customer behaviour patterns.
-The data that I used in this study had more than the limit provided by tableau public, so if you want to see the dashboards you need to download it.
+The data that I used in this study had more than the limit provided by tableau public, so in order to see the dashboards the download is needed.
 Check my [dashboards](https://github.com/cosfer2804/ironhack_final_project/tree/main/Tableau).

 ### Python

 I divided the work done in python into four notebooks.
 In the [concat - newformat](https://github.com/cosfer2804/ironhack_final_project/blob/main/Python/concat%20-%20newformat.ipynb) I merged the months that had the new format in one csv excel file, from January 2021 until February 2022.
 I decided not to use 2022 in my EDA because I had only two months to work with.